public-affairs-data-journalism/padjo/source/tutorials/database-joins/sql-many-to-one.md

 ### Important note about inconsistencies

 The next two sub-sections deal with __inconsistencies__ that may exist in the two database files I've provided.

-If you're getting unexpected results, please read these notes:
+If you're getting unexpected results, please read the following notes.
+You [might also want to consult the quick tutorial](/tutorials/databases/sql/update-and-delete) on using `UPDATE` statements.

 #### About case-sensitivity
 Depending on your database setup, you may run into issues of _case-sensitivity_.
 This is a particular problem in this lesson's context, because Twitter screen names are __case-insensitive__.
 That is, the following URLs will go to the same page: